MystenLabs/sui/sdk/typescript/README.md

 If you see errors like `ECONNRESET or "socket hang up"`, run `node -v` to make sure your node version is `v18.x.x`.
 Refer to this [guide](https://blog.logrocket.com/how-switch-node-js-versions-nvm/) to switch node version.

+Some more follow up here is if you used homebrew to install node, there could be multiple paths to node on your machine. https://stackoverflow.com/questions/52676244/node-version-not-updating-after-nvm-use-on-mac

 To run E2E tests against DevNet

 ```